• Home

 Gaiters (Optional)

-Outdoor Research Men's Rocky Mountain High Gaiters, Black, Large
+Outdoor Research Men's Rocky Mountain High Gaiters, Black, L

 Gaiters sit over your trekking boot and lower leg and prevent mud, water, pebbles, dust and grit from getting into your boots.